 Kansas City, MO 64108

-ResultsInformation provided in March 2012 indicates that an evaluation of 310 children (average age of 12 years) who completed the 12- or 24-week program found a modest reduction in BMI z-score and BMI percentile (relative to other children) and other health-related improvements, including lower triglyceride levels, higher good cholesterol, reduced consumption of sugary beverages, and reduced amount of screen time.
+ResultsInformation provided in April 2013 from a recently completed randomized control trial indicates that an evaluation of 290 children (average age of 12 years) who completed the program found a modest reduction in BMI z-score and BMI percentile (relative to other children) and other health-related improvements, including lower triglyceride levels, reduced consumption of sugary beverages, and reduced amount of screen time.
 Child- and parent-reported weight-related quality of life and behavioral and emotional symptoms improved.
 Parent weight and BMI also significantly decreased.
 Analysis of participants followed 12 months after beginning the program revealed a significant decline in BMI z-score from baseline and significant improvements in parent- and child-reported weight-related quality of life.
 Frequent qualitative assessments of the program quality are conducted.

-Moderate: The evidence consists of pre- and post-implementation measures of a variety of metrics, including body mass index percentiles and behaviors related to physical activity and nutrition.
+Strong: The evidence consists of randomized control trial results as well as pre- and post-implementation measures of a variety of metrics, including body mass index percentiles and behaviors related to physical activity and nutrition.

-- Reduced triglycerides: Healthy triglyceride levels in children should be under 150 mg/dL.
-Information provided in March 2012 indicates that triglyceride levels for participants fell from 128 at the start of the program to 107 at week 24.
+- Reduced triglycerides: Healthy triglyceride levels in children should be under 130 mg/dL.
+Information provided in April 2013 indicates that triglyceride levels for participants fell from 125 at the start of the program to 111 at the end of program.

-- Less screen time: Information provided in March 2012 indicates that by the end of the program, the children watched an average of nearly 1/2 hour less of TV/video games/computers each day (from 3.2 to 2.8).
+- Less screen time: Information provided in April 2013 indicates that by the end of the program, the children watched an average of nearly a half-hour less of TV/video games/computers each day (from 3.26 to 2.79 hours).

-- Improved quality of life: Information provided in March 2012 indicates that based on both parent and child reports, children's quality of life related to their weight improved significantly over the course of the program at a level that is considered clinically meaningful (4- to 6-point mean improvements).
+- Improved quality of life: Information provided in April 2013 indicates that, based on both parent and child reports, children's quality of life related to their weight improved significantly over the course of the program at a level that is considered clinically meaningful (4- to 8-point mean improvements).

 Planning and Development ProcessKey steps in the planning and development process include the following: